-KRNLPWR (Kernel and Power without vowels) consults and advises clients in the fields of solar energy resources, solar power technology, solar power systems and integrated operations of solar technology and systems within electric power generation, transmission and distribution systems.
+KRNLPWR consults and advises clients in solar energy resources, solar power technology and intellectual property, solar power generation operating within electric power transmission and distribution systems.
 Edward C. Kern, Jr., Ph.D. is the managing member of KRNLPWR LLC.

 Dr. Kern has forty plus years experience working with photovoltaic systems and their interconnection to electric power systems.
 He has participated in photovoltaic system research, development, and engineering projects across the United States and internationally since the mid-1970s.
 He worked with the International Finance Corporation to design and install the first megawatt-scale PV system in a developing country.
 He has served as a consultant to the World Bank Group in the area of sustainable energy and infrastructure.